top of page

 The Vaginal Microbiome

-• Diversity is a good thing, but not when it comes to the bacteria in your vagina.
+• Diversity is good, but not when it comes to the bacteria in your vagina.

 • Just like in your intestines or your mouth, some bacteria live in the vagina.

-• They will always be there and this is a good thing.
+• They will always be there, and this is beneficial.

 • Lactobacilli also help prevent preterm labor and miscarriage.